GuptaSnow/VestFinance/README.md

 This project used to login into the application, explore stocks, and verify the user is able to sort the list and add a stock to the watchlist.
 Created the maven project and used Page Object Model to create the framework and run the test script through TestNg.
 Created the TestCasePage.java for Page class and TestCaseTest.java for Test Class.
+In TestCasePage.java, created all the methods for the steps to perform the test and called the page class methods in test class.

 #Dependencies